ElusiveMonni/monni_docs/docs/commands/prefix/guild/forum-posts-sync.md

 ## 🔒 Required permissions

-Monni requires the `View Channel` permission for the specific forum
+Monni requires the `View Channel` permission for the specific forum along with the `Manage Server` permission